-Here are a few ways to ensure that we as homeschoolers nourish the health and wellness of our families, even while we tackle each day and aim for the well-roundedness target.
+Here are a few ways to ensure that we as homeschoolers set goals that will nourish the health and wellness of our families, even while we tackle each day and aim for the well-roundedness target.

 Health does not happen spontaneously, especially in our current social climate of full schedules, quick meals, and multi-directional pulls.
 In order to be healthy as individuals and as families, we have to plan for it.